Sohitjariwal12/Python_Diwali_Sales_Analysis/README.md

 Data cleaning: Ensuring that the data is accurate and ready for analysis.
 Data analysis: Spotting patterns and transforming numbers into meaningful insights.
 Data visualization: To present clearly conclusions through charts and dashboards.

+This Diwali Sales Analysis project has been an incredible journey in exploring customer analytics during the festive season.
+Your feedback is always welcome!